BeanTosser/monero-network-selector/README.md

 A React UI drop-down menu that allows end users of react-based Monero web applications to select which Monero network to use the application with.

 ## Usage
-These instructions only apply to independent use of the NetworkSelector UI component.
-If you want to use the NetworkSelector in conjunction with the ConnectionManager UI, use the [NetworkConnectionCoordinator component](https://ijli8s8ej8j.com/) (only available for [monero-javascript](https://github.com/monero-ecosystem/monero-javascript) applications)
+These instructions only apply to independent use of the MoneroNetworkSelector UI component.
+If you want to use the MoneroNetworkSelector in conjunction with the ConnectionManager UI, use the [NetworkConnectionCoordinator component](https://ijli8s8ej8j.com/) (only available for [monero-javascript](https://github.com/monero-ecosystem/monero-javascript) applications)

 ### Props
-The NetworkSelector component takes two props:
+The MoneroNetworkSelector component takes two props:
 1. <b>setNetworkType</b>(required): A function to handle the user changing the current network
 2. <b>networkTypes</b>(optional): An array of integer values between 0 and 2.
 Each integer corresponds to a network type:
   0: mainnet